iOS 12.1.3 Reportedly Causing Connectivity Issues For Several iPhone Users

 iPhone owners thinking about updating their devices and installing iOS 12.1.3 might want to hold off for the meantime, as a new report suggests that the software isn’t just compromising cellular data support, but also cutting off Wi-Fi for many users.

-As detailed in Gordon Kelly’s Nasty Surprises column for Forbes, a number of complaints have been raised about iOS 12.1.3 since its rollout, as a number of users have observed that the update has a negative effect on cellular data for iPhone users.
+As detailed in Gordon Kelly’s Nasty Surprises column for Forbes, a number of complaints have been raised about iOS 12.1.3 since its rollout.
+A number of users have observed that the update has a negative effect on cellular data for iPhone users.
 However, with more iPhone owners installing the new software on their devices, it appears that Wi-Fi connectivity could also get turned off as a result of the upgrade.

 “@AppleSupport PLEASE, Fix iOS 12, 12.1.3 is killing my Wi-Fi connection, and my Wi-Fi is WORKING FINE, on my other devices, and my cellular isn’t as bad as other in this update, but it still freezes and lags too much, Please tell us all you have a fix! #iOS #Apple,” read the tweet of one user quoted by Forbes.

-In addition to the above complaint, as well as claims that both Wi-Fi and cellular support are simultaneously affected, other users tweeted that updating from iOS 12.1.2 to 12.1.3 has caused their Wi-Fi connection on their iPhones to go from bad to worse, with some noting that the problem persists across different networks.
+In addition to the above complaint, as well as claims that both Wi-Fi and cellular support are simultaneously affected, other users tweeted that updating from iOS 12.1.2 to 12.1.3 has caused their Wi-Fi connection on their iPhones to go from bad to worse.
+Some users noted that the problem persists across different networks.
 Furthermore, multiple iPhone owners observed that their cellular speeds had gone down to about 10 to 20 megabytes per second.

 However, it appears that there might be some workarounds for the Wi-Fi problem in specific, as one user was quoted as saying they were able to rectify the issue by turning airplane mode on, then off again.